bitrise-io/devcenter/_articles/tips-and-tricks/android-tips-and-tricks.md

 You can use our Android emulator Steps such as `AVD Manager` and `Wait for Emulator` to create and boot Android emulators.
 Let's see how!

 {% include message_box.html type="important" title="`AVD Manager` vs `Do anything with Script step`" content=" Instead of using `Do anything with Script step` to create an Android emulator, please use  `AVD Manager` Step!
-There are simply too many edge cases to cover relating to our script Step, as well as the commands and working configurations change quite frequently. "%}
+There are simply too many edge cases to cover relating to our `Script` Step, as well as the commands and working configurations change quite frequently. "%}

 1. Add `AVD manager` Step to your workflow.
 It can be one of the first steps in your workflow.
 2. Set the following required input fields in the step: `Device Profile`, `Android API level`, and `OS Tag`.